AmpScm/TabbedBoxMaker/README.md

 ## Installation

-### For End Users

-#### Option 1: Installing as Inkscape Extension (Recommended)
+#### Installing as Inkscape Extension (Recommended)

 1. Download the extension from this GitHub page using the *[Clone or download > Download ZIP](archive/refs/heads/master.zip)* link.
 If you are using an older version of Inkscape, you will need to download the correct version of the extension (see [Version History](#version-history) below)
 2. Extract the zip file
-3. Copy all files except README.md and LICENSE into the Inkscape extensions directory.
-The directory location varies depending on your operating system, and may be customised.
+3. Copy all files into a new subdirectory of the system or per-user Inkscape extensions directory.
+On Windows that would be something like `C:\Program Files\Inkscape\share\inkscape\extensions` or `%appdata%\inkscape\extensions`.
+Under linux or MacOS something like `/usr/share/inkscape/extensions` or `~/.config/inkscape/extensions`.
 The easiest way to find the directory is to open Inkscape, go to _Edit > Preferences > System_ (Win/Linux) or _Inkscape > Preferences > System_ (Mac).
-4. You can either copy the files to the _User extensions_ directory or the _Inkscape extensions_ directory.
-The former will install this extension for just the current user, the latter will install it for all users of the machine.
-5. Inkscape *must* be restarted after copying the extension files.
+4. Inkscape *must* be restarted after copying the extension files.
-6. If it has been installed correctly, you should find the extension under the _Extensions > Box Maker_ menu.
+5. If it has been installed correctly, you should find the extension under the _Extensions > Box Maker_ menu.
 Enjoy!

-#### Option 2: Installing as Python Package

-You can install TabbedBoxMaker as a standalone Python package:
+#### Running from the shell

+You can use the files and create svg files using the tools

 ```bash
 pip install tabbedboxmaker